Jmcleodfoss/simple-rest-tester/README.md

 ### paths.path.method.responses.response.xsrt.options.headers
 This array van be used to add header data to the options object passed to the http/https request function.
 The values provided here over-ride any default values for `Content-Type` or `accept`.

+### paths.path.method.responses.response.xsrt.prerequisites
+This array lists testnames for tests that must be performed before the current test.

 ## Example OpenAPI Specification
 An example OpenAPI specification that includes the vendor extensions described above can be found in the [examples/openapi](https://github.com/Jmcleodfoss/srt-generator/blob/master/examples/openapil) directory: